Vietnam.vn - Nền tảng quảng bá Việt Nam

 The first time he wore the ao dai, Louis Wald wittily said, "I felt like a king."

-The first time he was instructed to wrap banh chung, the 20-year-old male student was fumbling with his hands and feet.
+The first time he was instructed to wrap banh chung, the 20-year-old male student was clumsy.
 He also arranged the leaves, spread the sticky rice and arranged the meat, but no matter how hard he tried, the cake was still not square like the people around him.

 Even so, he still really liked the banh chung he had just wrapped: "The first time I wrapped banh chung, it felt so strange and interesting," Louis Wald shared.

 She said that Vietnam has many provinces and cities that are tourist destinations.
-She plans to visit some provinces and cities with her classmates this Tet holiday to sightsee and enjoy the spring.
+This Tet holiday, she and her classmates plan to visit some provinces and cities to sightsee and enjoy spring.

 According to Louis Wald, he chose to come to Vietnam and study at the Foreign Trade University because this is a developing country with many rapid changes.
 Therefore, he wanted to come here to experience reality for about half a year as an exchange student.